Novel human-cell based assay for assessment of cardiovascular liability.

 Discovery Biology and Therapeutics investigates the mechanisms of disease and novel therapies and pathways to promote health.

 This theme uses novel scientific and clinical approaches to support the development of modern therapeutic discovery, drug development, and disease prevention.

 We have expertise in areas including target selection and validation, lead molecule identification and optimisation, computational drug design and disease modelling.
 This incorporates the work being done by Professor Mark Wheatley, who has an international reputation for his research into the structure and function of G-protein-coupled receptors (GPCRs).

 Our interests include metabolic disease, cardiovascular disease, cardioprotective strategies, drug safety, SARS-CoV-2, cancer and the immune response.

 We develop, test and implement clinical diagnostic, therapeutic and complex behaviour change interventions to improve health and healthcare in the community and NHS settings.

 Our vision: Improving society by innovative collaborative health-related research.

-Our mission: To carry out high quality basic and applied research that underpins disease prevention and new therapies.
+Our mission: To carry out high quality basic and applied research that underpins disease prevention and the discovery of new therapeutics.

 Researchers in this theme take novel scientific and clinical approaches to supporting the development of modern-day therapeutics discovery and development.